 - Use two solid turners/wooden spatula (siyansi in Filipino) to easily toss and stir the cooked rice.

 - Scoop out half of the thickened caramel sauce and place it in a heatproof bowl.
 Once all the sticky rice is added, add it back in small increments.
 Just eyeball the amount.
 If you see visible white streaks then it will need more caramel.
 This technique will help the rice absorb the sauce evenly.

 - Add the sticky rice in two batches, stirring and tossing after each addition.
 This technique will help you easily incorporate the sauce and rice with less physical effort.

 Biko is probably one of the most versatile Filipino desserts you'll ever encounter.
 Just see this list of variations you can make out of it.
 Amazing!

 - Biko with langka (sweetened jackfruit) - add to the latik sauce after the sugar is completely dissolved.
 Omit the syrup for a less sweet rice cake.

-- Biko with coconut curds - also known as Biko Tagalog or Sinukmani, a popular variation in the northern regions of the Philippines.
+- Biko with coconut curds - also known as Biko Tagalog or Sinukmani, is a popular variation in the northern regions of the Philippines.
 Dry coconut curds are sprinkled over the top of the rice cake just before serving.
 Check out my recipe here.

 - Biko with spices - in the southern region of the Philippines, ginger, and anise seed is sometimes added to the rice or to the sauce to give biko a different aroma.
 I have only tried the anise version which my Mama occasionally makes.

-- Ube Biko - this variation has been trending for quite some time now but not personally tasted nor tried making it so no tip for now.
+- Ube Biko - this variation has been trending for quite some time now but has not personally tasted nor tried making it so no tip for now.